Lobi-Umbra/Lobi-Umbra/README.md

 ## Hi there 👋

 <!--
-I'm Gabriel
+print("I'm Gabriel")

-A FullStack Dev in Study
+print("A FullStack Dev in Study")

-I make the Back and the Front Ending for Sites
+print("I make the Back and the Front Ending for Sites")

-Use the languages: Python, JavaScript, C++, PHP and CSS
+print("Use the languages: Python, JavaScript, C++, PHP and CSS")

-I leave my Study and some Projects on Instagram
+print("I leave my Study and some Projects on Instagram")

 ## Fun facts about me:
 Love coffee